32blogby Studio Mitsu

 Enterprise$5.39Dedicated account manager, custom policies

-The Free plan is genuinely usable — unlimited password storage, autofill, and MFA.
+The Free plan is genuinely usable — unlimited password storage, autofill, and passkeys.
 The catch: you can only use it on one device at a time.
 Logging in on another device logs you out of the previous one.
-Password Health and the data breach scanner require Premium.
+Password Health, the data breach scanner, and the built-in TOTP authenticator require Premium.

 NordVPN's Plus plan ($3.89/month on 2-year) includes NordPass Premium.
 Often cheaper than subscribing to both separately.